conalllaverty/covid-camera/README.md

 > a patient's body and head temperature without making some form of
 > contact.
 This project intends to provide a low-cost solution to
 > build out a contactless thermal camera using the Melexis MLX90640
 > and ESP32 (Wia Dot One in the video) connected over I2C.
+Data is
+> then sent via BLE and captured on a browser using Web Bluetooth.

 View on YouTube [here](https://youtu.be/yu9xXQP38FY)